bashup/realpaths/README.md

 #### realpath.canonical

-Sets `REPLY` to the *fully canonicalized* form of `$1`, resolving symlinks in every part of the path where that can be done, roughly equivalent to `realpath -m` or `readlink -m`.
+Sets `REPLY` to the *fully canonicalized* form of `$1`, recursively resolving symlinks in every part of the path where that can be done, roughly equivalent to `realpath -m` or `readlink -m`.
 Always succeeds, but potentially quite slow, depending on how many directories are symlinks.

-You don't really need this function unless you are trying to determine whether divergent paths lead to the "same" file: for use cases that don't involve comparing paths,  `realpath.absolute` should be sufficient.
+You don't really need this function unless you are trying to determine whether divergent paths lead to the "same" file: for use cases that don't involve comparing paths,  `realpath.resolved` should be sufficient.
 (Note, too, that using canonical paths can result in user confusion, since they have to reconcile their inputs with your outputs.)

 ## License